-We trust that these proposals will assist Finance Canada in its important work.
+We wrote initially to the Minister of Finance in December 2011.
+But given the technical nature of our proposals, we would welcome an opportunity to discuss them in greater detail with the Tax Policy Branch.
 We would be pleased to provide further information or to respond to any questions at your convenience.